 .
 During the Employment Term, Executive shall be eligible to participate in annual incentive bonus plans (the "Bonus Plan") offered by the Company to its senior executives from time-to-time.
-The performance metrics for the Bonus Plan and the extent to which such metrics are met, as well as any other material terms, including threshold and maximum levels for annual cash incentive bonuses, shall be determined in the sole discretion of the Board and/or Compensation Committee, as applicable.
+The performance metrics for the Bonus Plan and the extent to which such metrics are met, as well as any other material terms, including threshold and maximum levels for annual cash incentive bonuses, shall be determined in the sole discretion of the Board.
 For fiscal year 2021, Executive's bonus target shall be one hundred percent (100%) of Executive's Base Salary and the maximum bonus award shall be up to one hundred fifty percent (150%) of Base Salary.
-The amount of the bonus for fiscal year 2021 shall be contingent upon the Company meeting certain pre-established financial thresholds as previously disclosed to Executive, and shall be prorated based on the Effective Date.
+The amount of bonus for fiscal 2021 shall be contingent upon the Company meeting certain preestablished financial thresholds as previously approved by the Compensation Committee of the Board.
+For fiscal years 2022, 2023, 2024 and 2025, Executive's bonus target shall be fifty percent (50%) of Executive's Base Salary and the maximum bonus award shall be up to seventy five percent (75%) of Base Salary.
+The amount of bonus for fiscal years 2022, 2023, 2024 and 2025 shall be contingent upon the Company meeting certain pre-established financial thresholds to be approved by the Compensation Committee of the Board for the senior officers of the Company.
+During the Employment Term, Executive will not be eligible for grants of equity compensation under the Company's equity incentive plan in effect during the Employment Term.
+The bonus for fiscal year 2025 shall be prorated for a partial year of service.